krazydanny/laravel-repository/README.md

 ```

-This is useful if different instance of the same class could have different or dynamic time-to-live values.
+This is useful if different instances of the same class have/need different or dynamic time-to-live values.